duongve13112002/DiffusionSpatialControl/README.md

-# Implemented Spatial Control with Stable diffusion
+# Implemented Spatial Control with Stable Diffusion

 Recent advancements in diffusion models have demonstrated remarkable outcomes in text-to-image synthesis.
 However, relying solely on text prompt can introduce spatial ambiguity and limit user controllability.
 In this project, we introduce a free-training method to enhance spatial object placement in diffusion models without the need for additional training data or complex architectures.
 This method leverages the inherent cross-attention mechanism within diffusion models.